ClickHouse/terraform-provider-clickhouse/README.md

   Enter a value:
 ```

-Note that this basic example points to a locally running OpenAPI server.
-If you do not have that server running, you can still test by changing the `api_url` key on the provider to a URL of running API server.
-Make sure to change the organization id, token key, and token secret to valid values for those environments.
+Make sure to change the organization id, token key, and token secret to valid values.

 ## Docs